imteekay/machine-learning-research/machine-learning.md

   - This means that information from the test set is indirectly influencing the training data.
   - Your model will learn from statistics that it would not have access to in a real-world scenario.
   - This can lead to overfitting and poor generalization.

+### Encoding Categorical Variables

+- Drop Categorical Variables: This approach will only work well if the columns did not contain useful information.
+- Ordinal Encoding: assigns each unique value to a different integer
+- One-Hot Encoding: creates one column for each categorical variable and assigns the value 1 to the column that the example holds (one-hot) and 0 to the other columns

 ## Feature Engineering